History

 of technology than they can promise in satisfying our hunger for contentment?

-One goal of this course is to allow you to betterunderstand how the web of tools, tool use and tool making influences your life.
-We analyze how technology and techniques through our continuing use of implements and utensils, machines and media profoundly alters you and the world.
+One goal of this course is to allow you to explain in writing and verbally demonstrate three to five examples of how the system of related technologies, called a web of tools, through both tool use and tool making influences you.
+We analyze how technology and techniques through people's continuing use of implements and utensils, machines, and media profoundly alters your perception and the actual world.
+By the initial month of the course you should be able to identify two different examples of each of the three facets of technological systems and what each does.

-And a final goal of the course is to introduce you to the means of information for determining, to your own satisfaction, the cost of, the meaning and the significance of technology in shaping our individual and collective identities as morally imaginative and spiritually diverse human citizens.
+And a final goal of the course is for you to read stories about inventions as basic information for determining, to your own satisfaction, the cost of, the meaning and the significance of technology in shaping our individual and collective identities as morally imaginative and spiritually diverse human citizens.
+By the middle of the course identify three or more examples of technology shaping what we know, how we behave and a significant change in social routines.

 The above paragraph is interpreted on these pages.

-Concept map for understanding Pacey's approach to the history of tool use.
+Concept map for understanding Pacey's approach to the history of tool use is like a web.

 Depending on the tools we use, each of us occupies one of more of these roles: technical, organizational, or cultural.